peter-otoole/croner/README.md

 # croner
-Command line tool to chronologically order JPG files in a folder using their EXIF creation timestamp
+Command line tool to chronologically order JPG files in a folder using their EXIF creation timestamp.
+Croner also allows order of any type of file based on their creation and update timestamps.

 ## Install